 The largest Australian longitudinal population-based study examining the natural history of diabetes, pre-diabetes, heart disease and kidney disease

-The baseline study conducted in 1999–2000 provided benchmark national data on the prevalence (or number of people) with diabetes, obesity, hypertension and kidney disease in Australia.
+The AusDiab (Australian Diabetes, Obesity and Lifestyle Study) baseline study was conducted in 1999–2000, providing national benchmark data on the prevalence (or number of people) of diabetes, obesity, hypertension and kidney disease in Australia.
 The second phase of AusDiab, completed in December 2005, was a five year follow-up of the people who participated in the baseline survey.
 A twelve year follow-up was completed in 2012, with the results released in August 2013.
 The results provide a unique picture of the incidence (or number of new cases) of diabetes, cardiovascular disease and kidney disease over 12 years, and allows us to improve our understanding of the factors that increase the risk of these conditions